bbauska/zombiePolitics/README.md

 who deserved to be punished.
 It seems that the only thing being punished in this case was informed reason and critical judgment.
-Because ofthe national publicity the case received, school officials modified their decision and allowed the boy to return to school.
+Because ofthe national publicity the case received, school officials modified their decision and allowed the boy to return to school.</p>

-Most children who confront these harsh disciplinary procedures are not so lucky One typical example is the case of an 8-year-old boy in the first grade at a Miami elementary school who took a table knife to his school, using it to rob a classmate of $1 in lunch money School officials claimed he was facing “possible expulsion and charges of armed robbery.”5 In another incident that took place in December 2004, “Porsche, a fourth-grade student at a Philadelphia, PA, elementary school, was yanked out of class, handcuffed, taken to the police station and held for eight hours for bringing a pair of 8-inch scissors to school.
+<p>Most children who confront these harsh disciplinary procedures are not so lucky
+One typical example is the case of an 8-year-old boy in the first grade at a Miami elementary school who took a table knife to his school, using it to rob a classmate of $1 in lunch money School officials claimed he was facing "possible expulsion and charges of armed robbery."5 In another incident that took place in December 2004, "Porsche, a fourth-grade student at a Philadelphia, PA, elementary school, was yanked out of class, handcuffed, taken to the police station and held for eight hours for bringing a pair of 8-inch scissors to school.
 She had been using the scis­ sors to work on a school project at home.
-School district officials acknowledged that the young girl was not using the scissors as a weapon or threatening anyone with them, but scissors qualified as a potential weapon under state law.”6 It gets worse.
+School district officials acknowledged that the young girl was not using the scissors as a weapon or threatening anyone with them, but scissors qualified as a potential weapon under state law."6 It gets worse.
 Adopting a rigidly authoritarian zero tolerance school discipline policy, the follow­ ing incident in the Chicago public school system signals both bad faith and terri­ ble judgment on the part of educators implementing these practices.
-According to the report Education on Lockdown.
+According to the report Education on Lockdown.</p>

-In February 2003, a 7-year-old boy was cuffed, shackled, and forced to lie face down for more than an hour while being restrained by a security officer at Parker Community Academy on the Southwest Side.
-Neither the principal nor the assistant principal came to the aid of the first grader, who was so traumatized by the event he was not able to retum to school.7
+<p>In February 2003, a 7-year-old boy was cuffed, shackled, and forced to lie face down for more
+than an hour while being restrained by a security officer at Parker Community Academy on the Southwest Side.
+Neither the principal nor the assistant principal came to the aid of the first grader, who was so traumatized by the event he was not able to retum to school.7</p>

-Traditionally, students who violated school rules and the rights of others were sent to the principal’s office, guidance counselor, or another teacher.
+<p>Traditionally, students who violated school rules and the rights of others were sent
+to the principal’s office, guidance counselor, or another teacher.
 Corrective discipline in most cases was a matter of judgment and deliberation generally handled within the school by the appropriate administrator or teacher.
 Under such circumstances,